humanitec-architecture/reference-architecture-gcp/README.md

 3. Ensure you are logged in with `gcloud` (See: [gcloud auth application-default login](https://cloud.google.com/sdk/gcloud/reference/auth/application-default)).

-   You will need to ensure your Google Cloud account has appropriate permissions on the project you wish to provision in (see [Required Google Cloud Permissions](#required-google-cloud-permissions)).
+   You will need to ensure your Google Cloud account has appropriate permissions on the project you wish to provision in.

-4. Ensure the [Kubernetes Engine API](https://console.cloud.google.com/marketplace/product/google/container.googleapis.com) is enabled for your project.

-5. Set the `HUMANITEC_TOKEN` environment variable to an appropriate Humanitec API token with the `Administrator` role on the Humanitec Organization.
+4. Set the `HUMANITEC_TOKEN` environment variable to an appropriate Humanitec API token with the `Administrator` role on the Humanitec Organization.

    For example: